-- (3) If, despite these efforts, the patient becomes pulseless or stops breathing spontaneously, EMS providers shall then withhold or withdraw cardiopulmonary resuscitation including, but not limited to, no CPR, no cardiac pacing, no defibrillation, withdrawal of active ventilatory assistance upon cardiac arrest, and withholding or withdrawal of drug therapy (e.g., chemical resuscitation). - e) OPTION A (DNI) (MOLST A2) COMPREHENSIVE EFFORTS TO PRE-VENT ARREST BUT DO NOT INTUBATE, THEN DNR - (1) Option A (DNI) is exactly the same as Option A which may include limited ventilatory support by CPAP or BiPAP, but Do Not Intubate. - (2) Therefore, inappropriate care for "Option A (DNI) Comprehensive Efforts to Prevent Arrest but Do Not Intubate, then DNR" would be nasal or oral intubation.
+- (3) If, despite these efforts, the patient becomes pulseless or stops breathing spontaneously, EMS providers shall then withhold or withdraw cardiopulmonary resuscitation (including, but not limited to, CPR, cardiac pacing, defibrillation), withdrawal of active ventilatory assistance upon cardiac arrest, and withholding or withdrawal of drug therapy (e.g., chemical resuscitation). - e) OPTION A (DNI) (MOLST A2) COMPREHENSIVE EFFORTS TO PREVENT ARREST BUT DO NOT INTUBATE, THEN DNR - (1) Option A (DNI) is exactly the same as Option A, which may include limited ventilatory support by CPAP or BiPAP, but Do Not Intubate. - (2) Therefore, inappropriate care for "Option A (DNI) Comprehensive Efforts to Prevent Arrest but Do Not Intubate, then DNR" would be nasal or oral intubation.